feathersjs/docs/cookbook/authentication/apiKey.md

 :::
 ::::

-This hook should be added __before__ the [authenticate hook](../../api/authentication/hook.md) wherever anonymous authentication should be allowed:
+This hook should be added __before__ the [authenticate hook](../../api/authentication/hook.md) wherever API Key authentication should be allowed:

 ```js
 all: [ allowApiKey(), authenticate('jwt', 'anonymous') ],